 So much so that sometimes small things fall through the cracks.

-Unfortunately, some of those small things can make a big difference in the success of your new website, so it’s important to take a moment before you launch and run through the list of often-forgotten elements that can be addressed quickly.
+Unfortunately, some of those small things can make a big difference in the success of your new website.
+That’s why it’s important to take a moment before you launch and run through the list of often-forgotten elements that can be addressed quickly.

 Here are the Top 8 elements I see missed most often with new small business website launches:

 It’s important to have a unique Title and Meta Description tag on every single page of your website.
 Whether you have 5, 50 or 500 pages, taking the time to create a unique tag will make a big difference to the end result.